 Breathable wool fabrics control the rate of evaporation much better than synthetic ones.
-Wool releases moisture from its fibres quickly when your body surface is hot and damp, and slow down when it’s cold and dry.
+Wool releases moisture from its fibres quickly when your body surface is hot and damp, and slows down when it’s cold and dry.

-Because merino wool fibres are so springy, they don’t lose these pockets of air when they get wet, providing insulation even when damp.
+Because Merino wool fibres are so springy, they don’t lose these pockets of air when they get wet, providing insulation even when damp.

 Next to skin comfort

-Because merino wool fibres are so fine, they are softer than standard wool and itch-free for all but the most sensitive of skin.
-It’s hard to explain why, but merino wool base layers also feel much nicer to wear than man-made fabrics.
+Because Merino wool fibres are so fine, they are softer than standard wool and itch-free for all but the most sensitive of skin.
+It’s hard to explain why, but Merino wool base layers also feel much nicer to wear than man-made fabrics.

-And because the fibres can absorb so much moisture before the fabric starts to feel damp, merino wool base layers rarely feel clammy against the skin – unless you’ve been sweating absolute buckets!
+And because the fibres can absorb so much moisture before the fabric starts to feel damp, Merino wool base layers rarely feel clammy against the skin – unless you’ve been sweating absolute buckets!

-As a natural fibre, merino wool will biodegrade under the right conditions rather than hanging around in the environment for many years.
+As a natural fibre, Merino wool will biodegrade under the right conditions rather than hanging around in the environment for many years.

 Merino wool is naturally flame resistant.
 This means that it will not melt or stick upon coming into contact with fire.